 In short, a basic stock taking results in a summary-level document that contains a list of the quantities on hand for every inventory item as of a specific point in time.
-The procedural steps for a stock taking are:
+The procedural steps required for a stock taking are:

 - Select and train the counting teams in regard to how to conduct counts and fill out the associated paperwork.

 - Establish a cutoff time, after which no further inventory in the receiving area is allowed in the warehouse, and no items are shipped out.
 It is helpful if there is no production, receiving, or shipping activity on the day of the count.

 - Assign counting responsibility areas in the warehouse to each count team.

 - Distribute a prenumbered sequence of count tags to each team, and log in the number ranges distributed.

 - In each count team, one person identifies and counts inventory while another person fills out the count tag.
 The original tag is taped to the inventory, and the team retains a backup copy.